vedmistry1332-ctrl/webdev-Project/README.md

 🆔 3.
 Aadhaar Number

-The Aadhaar validation performs multiple checks.
+The Aadhaar validation performs multiple checks:

-Checks performed
 Must not be empty
 Must contain only digits
 Must contain exactly 12 digits